Campus Health Center

 The university will continue to provide free masks, including 3-ply surgical and KN95 options, at these eight on campus locations:

-• Employees and students are to complete the confidential and secure COVID-19 reporting form if:
+• For AY 2023-2024, employees and students are still required to complete the confidential and secure COVID-19 reporting form if:

 • If you test at an off campus testing site and the test result is positive.